JAmcevoy/Peace_of_Mind/README.md

   - The Benefits of a Healthy Mind will provide the user with useful information on mental health.
   - This section is valuable to the user as they will be more invested through the list of benefits.
+  - I left the bullet point on a larger screen so the information seems more organized and together.
+  - On Smaller screens, the content loses the bullet points and centers to make the most of screens like mobile phones and tablets

 ![Benefits of a Healthy Mind](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/benefits%20page.JPG)